 The accounting policies adopted are consistent with those of the previous financial year.
 New standards and amendments to IFRS effective as for the financial reporting period have been reviewed by the Company and there has been no material impact on the financial statements as a result of these standards and amendments.
 The Company has not early adopted any amendment, standard or interpretation that has been issued but is not yet effective.

 New Accounting Standards, interpretations and amendment adopted.
-Standards issued but not yet effective

-The following were new standards and amendments to existing standards which are relevant to the Company and are effective for annual periods commencing on or after 1 January 2020:
+The following were new standards and amendments to existing standards which are relevant to the Company and are effective for annual periods commencing on or after 1 January 2021: